 Shanghai Museum, set up in 1952, is reputed as the "Half of Cultural Relics Field" for its millions of precious cultural relics.
-Visitors can treat your eyes with its large number of collections of historic Chinese artistic relics, from bronze, ceramics, painting and calligraphic works, to jades, coins, furniture, seals, sculpture, etc. The newly built museum is designed into a special appearance of the traditional Chinese “Ding” cooking vessel of 29.5m high, which symbolizes the concept of “a round heaven and a square earth” and gives visitors the strong visual effect of historic feeling.
-Therefore, this museum of unique style of both tradition and modern has been occupying the fancy of Chinese people and visitors to China to have a good knowledge of the brilliant history and splendid culture of China.
+Visitors can treat your eyes with its large number of collections of historic Chinese artistic relics, from bronze, ceramics, painting, and calligraphic works, to jades, coins, furniture, seals, sculpture, etc. The newly-built museum is designed into a special appearance of the traditional Chinese “Ding” cooking vessel of 29.5m high, which symbolizes the concept of “a round heaven and a square earth” and gives visitors the strong visual effect of historic feeling.
+Therefore, this museum of a unique style of both tradition and modern has been occupying the fancy of Chinese people and visitors to Shanghai, China to have a good knowledge of the brilliant history and splendid culture of China.

 The whole Shanghai Museum sets up more than 11 galleries within 4 floors to exhibit the rare treasures and another 3 temporary galleries to show the exhibitions from countries and regions all over the world.
 Visitors can stroll along each gallery to slowly taste the beauty and connotation of every piece of treasurable artistic work.